-Now Showing: Fresh!
+Now Showing: SACRED | PROFANE

-On view through April 12, 2014
+On view in the gallery through December 20, 2014

 SACRED | PROFANE is a juried exhibition of book art focusing on religion and spirituality.
 For this show we sought out works that take a stand or cross the line between the sacred and the profane, the dichotomy of often-polarizing points of view.

 This exhibition features 57 books by 52 artists on topics such as: ritual and ceremony, creation and evolution, myth and memory, heaven and earth, superstition and scholarship, sacred and secular, rites and symbols, traditional and modern, occult and omnipresence, agnostic and atheistic, west and east.